clamsproject/app-fastpunct/README.md

 The other evaluation is to compare the gold standard transcript in `transcript-fragment.txt` to two files resulting from the following processing sequence:

-- transcript_doc  ⟹ stripper ⟹ stripped_doc ⟹ fastpunct ⟹ fastpunct_doc
+- transcript_doc  ⟹ [stripper] ⟹ stripped_doc ⟹ [fastpunct] ⟹ fastpunct_doc

-the stripped removes punctuation and makes all lower case and fatspunct tries to restore the original.
+The stripper removes punctuation and makes all letters lower case and fastpunct tries to restore the original.
 The idea is to calculate the edit distance between transcript_doc and stripped_doc as well as between transcript_doc and fastpunct_doc.
 If fastpunct is succesful the edit distance should go down significantly.

 ```
 $ python3 evaluate.py transcript-fragment.txt
 ```

 Results are shown in `evaluate.txt`.